Dr Rupa Bai Furdoonji – The first female anaesthetist of the world

 She is known for being the very first female anaesthetist in the world!

-Back in the nineteenth century there was no medical speciality in the branch of anaesthesia.
-So, Dr Rupa had attained a diploma in physics and chemistry from the University of Edinburg, Scotland in the year 1909, to gain the complete understanding of the subject and be an expert in this field.
+Back in the nineteenth century, there was no medical speciality in the branch of anaesthesia.
+So, Rupa Bai Furdoonji had attained a diploma in physics and chemistry from the University of Edinburg, Scotland in the year 1909, to gain the complete understanding of the subject and be an expert in this field.
 She played a significant role to initiate the use of chloroform as an anaesthetic agent in India.

 Her expertise in administering Chloroform anaesthesia has been praised by Edward Lawrie, which is mentioned in a book named ‘A Report on Hyderabad Chloroform Commissions’, published in 1891.

-Her passion to learn didn’t stop her.
-After completing her degree in Hakeem, she attained a Medical degree from the distinguished John Hopkins University in Baltimore.
+Her passion for learning didn’t stop her.
+After completing her degree in Hakeem, she attained a Medical degree from the distinguished Johns Hopkins University in Baltimore.

-The fact that Dr Rupa became an Anaesthesiologist in an era where the medical field was male dominant and the social taboos were prevalent all over the world makes her a very eminent personality in the world of medicine.
+The fact that Dr Rupa became an Anaesthesiologist in an era where the medical field was male-dominated and the social taboos were prevalent all over the world makes her a very eminent personality in the world of medicine.

 No records of her date of birth and death are available.
 This female Parsi anaesthetist in 1920 retired as the superintendent of Chaderghat Hospital located in Hyderabad.